 For most of us, the past year+ has been one of adaptation as we coped with the ongoing presence of Covid-19.

 This has been our practice at SCA as well, as we swiftly developed and then modified, again and again, a comprehensive Covid policy framework and mitigation strategy to keep pace with rapidly evolving conditions.

-Thanks to these best practices, and to the diligence of our members and partners, SCA has safely engaged thousands of young people in conservation positions over the past 12 months.
+Thanks to these best practices, and to the diligence of our members and partners, SCA safely engaged thousands of young people in conservation positions over the past year nd a half.
 And those young stewards have made tremendous contributions to our nation’s natural and cultural heritage over that time.

-Now, as many prospective SCA members, often in consultation with parents or other loved ones, consider applying for Summer 2021 service positions, we vow to continue our vigilant methodologies regarding the pandemic and member safety overall.
+With the arrival of another summer season of service, SCA vows to continue our vigilant methodologies regarding the pandemic and member safety overall.
 It is a responsibility we take most seriously and is a key part of our goal to provide young people from all backgrounds with the most fulfilling conservation experience possible.